Jerome-PS/JN516xSniffer/readme.md

 	$ cd /usr/local/lib/gcc/ba-elf/
 	$ ln -s /usr/local/ba-elf/bin/as
 ```
-Also include dirs do not seem to be properly managed, as the compiler won't find <stdint.h>, so I hardcoded its location in the Makefile (if someone could improve on this it would be perfect!)
+Also include dirs do not seem to be properly managed, as the compiler won't find <stdint.h>, I hardcoded its location in the Makefile (if someone could improve on this it would be perfect!)
 Also LinkTimeOptimization doesn't work on macOS, so it is forcefully disabled in the Makefile.

 You can use the latest version of [JennicModuleProgrammer](https://github.com/Jerome-PS/JennicModuleProgrammer) in order to flash you JN5169 device.